suchipi/quickjs/README.md

 # suchipi/quickjs

-Fork of the fantastic QuickJS engine by Fabrice Bellard, with the following changes:
+Fork of the fantastic QuickJS engine by Fabrice Bellard, with many changes.

+## High-level List of Most Notable Changes

+- APIs from 'std' and 'os' modules were changed to be more idiomatic-to-JS; notably, they throw Errors on failure instead of returning null or errno numbers.
+- TypeScript-format type interface files (`.d.ts` files) were added for everything.
+- Hooks have been added to the module loader that make its functionality more customizable.
+- Some ES2022 features were added, and some non-standard ECMAScript proposals and extensions were added.
+- The way the project is organized and built was changed dramatically.
+- Several new JS bindings for C APIs have been added, such as `strftime`, `access`, `fsync`, `setvbuf`, `getuid`...
+- Scripts were added that cross-compile binaries for several operating systems and architectures
+- FreeBSD support added

+## Detailed List of Changes

-## Changes to `quickjs`:
+### Changes to `quickjs`:

 - A TypeScript `.d.ts` file is provided for all QuickJS-specific APIs (operator overloading APIs, BigInt extensions, BigFloat, BigDecimal, etc).
 - Non-standard `Object.toPrimitive` added (static method that invokes ToPrimitive on the given value, using the optionally-provided hint).